CADIZ INC. ANNOUNCES AGREEMENT TO ACQUIRE WATER TREATMENT TECHNOLOGY COMPANY ATEC SYSTEMS

 Acquisition of pioneering water tech firm accelerates Cadiz's growth as a leading-edge water solutions provider, and furthers its commitment to improving reliable access to clean and affordable water in California communities

 LOS ANGELES, Oct.
-25, 2022 /PRNewswire/ -- Cadiz Inc. (NASDAQ: CDZI, CDZIP) ("Cadiz," the "Company") today announced a definitive agreement to acquire ATEC Systems, Inc., ("ATEC"), a leading provider of technologically-advanced, cost-effective groundwater filtration systems for community, municipal, agricultural and industrial use.
+25, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Cadiz Inc. (NASDAQ: CDZI, CDZIP) ("Cadiz," the "Company") today announced a definitive agreement to acquire ATEC Systems, Inc., ("ATEC"), a leading provider of technologically-advanced, cost-effective groundwater filtration systems for community, municipal, agricultural and industrial use.

 Adding the ATEC business to the Cadiz portfolio diversifies its range of innovative, sustainable clean water solutions and expands Cadiz' mission to provide safe, affordable drinking water to underserved communities.
 The Company's flagship initiative is the Cadiz Water Conservation and Storage Project ("Cadiz Water Project"), which captures surplus groundwater before it evaporates in the desert and stores it underground.
 Cadiz will transport conserved and stored water to communities in Central and Southern California through a network of underground pipelines that once carried oil.
 Capturing, storing and transporting water underground saves billions of gallons of water from evaporation each year– enough to serve millions of homes in communities impacted by drought.